cbryant24/styled-react/README.md

 <Box animation={animation}>I'm animating</Box>;
 ```

+To animatate multiple properties each property needs to be defined separatly seperately

 ## Psuedo Classes/Elements

 The pseudo classes `active, focus, hover, lang, link, visited` and pseudo elements `after, before, first-letter, first-line, selection` can be used to further style elments.
 Include the keyword `pseudo` and pass an object using the appropriate pseudo name to style.